moorer2k/VPNBook-AutoConnector/README.md

 The process is fully automated and the temporary VPN connection is removed once you decide to stop it.

+# Download
+You can either clone the repo and compile yourself, or check the "bin" directory for the debug/release versions.
+Make sure you download both files included in each directory.

 # Screenshots
 ![untitled](https://cloud.githubusercontent.com/assets/2856413/21958555/a899cd7c-da65-11e6-9162-80f8cd746663.png)